Most AI training platform comparisons miss what matters.

 - Six-month residency requirement limiting geographic mobility

-Best for: Workers who prioritize stable hours and long-term project assignments over maximum flexibility or premium hourly rates.
+TELUS International attracts workers who prioritize stable hours and long-term project assignments over maximum flexibility or premium hourly rates.

 6. Welocalize